Pkrakmo/core-keeper-collection-tracker/README.md

 ---

 ## TODO

 - Clean up the project structure
 - Remove unused assets (there are — and will be — a lot 😅)
 - Note: Only the required assets are loaded, even if extras are present
-- When an asset is added, you will need to clear the data.
-I want to avoid that and add the new data seamlessly.
+- When an asset is added you will need to clear the data, I want to avoid that and and the new data
 - Boss collections based on boss
 - Fish collection based on location
-- Convert images from PNG to WEBP
+- Convert images from PNG to WEBP ?
 - Improve the UI
-- Add search functionality
+- Search
-- Add filter functionality
+- Filter
-- Implement PWA
+- PWA ?
 - Improve README
-- Add language support
+- Lanague support

+Note to self
+  - Roofing_Gadget,6,0 has the wrong sprite

-## How to Contribute
+## How to contribute

-- To categorize an item, it needs to be added to the corresponding `_items.py` lists found under `./script`.
+- To categorize an item it needs to be added to the corensponsive \_items.py lists found under ./script
-- Then run `script.py`, and it will generate the needed JSON files that the front-end uses.
+- Then run script.py and it will generate the needed JSON-files that the front-end uses

 ---